idealogica/lavanda/readme.md

 ### Demo

 You can visit [project demo page](http://www.idealogica.ru/lavanda/admin) and use it without any restrictions.
 Database is restored every hour.

 ### Installation

-Lavanda requires these packages: Laravel 5, kris/laravel-form-builder, mistic100/randomcolor, idealogica/color and PHP >= 5.5.9.
+Lavanda requires the following packages: Laravel 5, kris/laravel-form-builder, mistic100/randomcolor, idealogica/color and PHP >= 5.5.9.

 Installation steps: